 The opportunity to expand is a pendulum that swings both ways, however.
 On one hand, there is a prospect for a wider customer base, as mentioned above.
 On the other, there is an increased need to connect with them.
 Simply reaching out is not enough.

 Here is where the concept of international marketing comes into play.
 The cursory definition is fairly simple: it is marketing the product or service to international consumers.
 However, there are more complicated undercurrents to that explanation.
-From international legal requirements to cultural knowledge, international marketing requires a deep understanding of the market you are about to enter.
+From international legal requirements to cultural knowledge, GDPR regulatory compliance and international marketing requires a deep understanding of the market you are about to enter.

 Benefits of International Marketing